RSS feed Facebook profile Follow me on Twitter Google+ profile LinkedIn profile

 Timeline

 Not content to just look at a couple systems to see which won the marathon, I decided to create a little timeline of how long they all lived.
-Maybe I should have done a Google image search to see if someone already did?
+Maybe I should have done a Google image search to see if someone already did this?
 Then again, I've never done that for anything else I've posted so why start now?

-So how does one measure the lifespan of a video game console?
+How does one measure the lifespan of a video game console?
 I went with the date it was first available until the date the last licensed game was released.
 Only US dates are represented because consoles had different lifespans on different continents.
 For example, if you took the date the Sega Master System launched in Japan until the date when the last game was released in Brazil you'd find that it lasted longer than time itself.
 A couple systems never had any games released beyond their launch library, those massive bombs are shown to go until the approximate date when they were discontinued.
 There are still a few systems where I couldn't find exact final dates so their ranges are also approximations that may be off by a month or two.
-I respect that others may prefer different criteria but this one made the most sense to me, plus I already did the last game released research and am lazy.
+If you want to see the details behind these dates, here they are.

 Here's what the final timeline looks like (click for full-size):